Armchair-Software/vectorstorm/README.md

 - [epsilon.h](https://github.com/VoxelStorm-Ltd/vectorstorm/blob/master/vectorstorm/epsilon.h) - provides a definition of epsilon value for use in soft float comparison when `VECTORSTORM_SOFT_COMPARE` is defined
 - [deprecated_macros.h](https://github.com/VoxelStorm-Ltd/vectorstorm/blob/master/vectorstorm/deprecated_macros.h) - "deprecated" macros for porting compatibility with the vmath library

+## Optimisation-safety
+VectorStorm types use explicit constructors in a bid to aid the user in avoiding unexpected or unintended copies.
+For instance, when constructing a new VectorStorm vector as a copy of an existing vector, you will need to explicitly copy the object so it is clear in the code when such copies take place.
+You are then able to assume other operations with vectors will be copy-free.
+Use of `std::move` is encouraged wherever possible.

 ## Interoperability

 ### Use with OpenGL